Marjorie Schwarzer: Early life

 Marjorie Schwarzer was born in 1957 in Boston.
 She spent her early years in Buffalo, New York.
 After graduating from Washington University in St. Louis in 1978 with a degree in art history and French, Schwarzer earned her MBA at University of California, Berkeley and began her museum career.
-After a brief stint at the San Francisco Museum of Modern Art, she served as Associate Director of Development at Boston Children's Museum snf Director of Education at Chicago Children's Museum before returning to Northern California in 1995 where she served as professor and chair of the Museum Studies department at John F. Kennedy University until she joined the University of San Francisco to help found a graduate museum studies program with a focus on social justice.
+After a brief stint at the San Francisco Museum of Modern Art, she served as Associate Director of Development at Boston Children's Museum and Director of Education at Chicago Children's Museum before returning to Northern California in 1995 where she served as professor and chair of the Museum Studies department at John F. Kennedy University until she joined the University of San Francisco to help found a graduate museum studies program with a focus on social justice.

 In 2003, she was awarded the Harry Morrison Award for Outstanding Teaching at JFKU.
 In 2008 she accepted the CAMMY award on behalf of JFKU from the California Association of Museums for leadership in the museum field, and in 2018, she was awarded a lifetime achievement award from the Western Museums Association.